zajaddou/borninfo/README.md

 # BornInfo - System Information Tool ![borninfo](https://img.shields.io/badge/BornInfo-Tool-blue)

-**BornInfo** is a lightweight command-line utility designed to help users gather critical information about their Debian-based systems.
+**BornInfo** is a lightweight command-line utility designed to help users gather critical information about their system.
 It provides quick access to essential system details, including CPU, memory, disk usage, network configurations, and much more. 🚀

 This tool is ideal for system administrators, developers, or anyone who needs to quickly check the status and health of their machine.